Singularities of mappings on ICIS and applications to Whitney equisingularity: Map germs with an icis in the source

 The concept of \textit{stabilisation} is of high interest in the study of singularities of map germs (for example, see \cite{Damon1991,Mond1991}).
 Roughly speaking, it is a one parameter unfolding such that every instability lies in the fiber of zero:

-\begin{definition}[cf. {\cite[Definition 2]{Mond1994}}] A stabilisation of a map germ $f:(X,S)\to(\CC^p,0)$ is an unfolding $(\mathcal{X},\pi,F,j)$ such that the parameter space has dimension one and $f_s: X_s\to \CC^p$ has only stable singularities for $s\neq0$, where $f_s$ is the induced map by $F$.
-In this case we will say that a stabilisation of $(X,f)$ \textit{arises} from $(X_s,f_s)$. \end{definition}
+\begin{definition}[cf. {\cite[Definition 2]{Mond1994}}] A stabilisation of a map germ $f:(X,S)\to(\CC^p,0)$ is an unfolding $(\mathcal{X},\pi,F,j)$ such that the parameter space has dimension one and $f_s: X_s\to \CC^p$ has only stable singularities for $s\neq0$, where $f_s$ is the map induced by $F$. \end{definition}

 How far the map germ $(X,f)$ is of being stable is measured by means of its $\eqA$-codimension:

 \begin{definition} Let $(X,S)\subset(\CC^N,S)$ be a germ of an \textsc{icis} and consider a map germ $f:(X,S)\rightarrow(\CC^p,0)$.
 We define the following objects: \begin{enumerate}[label={(\roman*)},font=\itshape] \item $\theta_{\CC^p,0}$ is the module of vector fields on $(\CC^p,0)$,